Dioxygen difluoride

 Dioxygen difluoride is a compound of fluorine and oxygen with the molecular formula O_{2}F_{2}.
 It can exist as an orange-red colored solid which melts into a red liquid at −163 °C. It is an extremely strong oxidant and decomposes into oxygen and fluorine even at −160 °C at a rate of 4% per day—its lifetime at room temperature is thus extremely short.
-Dioxygen difluoride reacts vigorously with nearly every chemical it encounters (including ordinary ice) leading to its onomatopoeic nickname FOOF (a play on its chemical structure and its explosive tendencies).
+Dioxygen difluoride reacts vigorously with nearly every chemical it encounters (including ordinary ice).

 Preparation

 Dioxygen difluoride can be obtained by subjecting a 1:1 mixture of gaseous fluorine and oxygen at low pressure (7–17 mmHg (0.9–2.3 kPa) is optimal) to an electric discharge of 25–30 mA at 2.1–2.4 kV.